 Transfer credit can be difficult for applicants to understand.
-We at Platt College have created our Transfer Credit Estimator chart to help applicants understand we evaluate transfer credit.
+Platt College has created a Transfer Credit Estimator chart to help applicants understand we evaluate transfer credit.

 *Individuals receiving transfer credit for nursing (NSG) courses and BIOL 112 Nutrition in Health and Illness must successfully pass the corresponding ATI assessment(s) if applicable (see Policy 02:15:00 Pass to Progress).
 When applicable, the corresponding ATI must be taken prior to the quarter that course is offered in the standard course sequencing guide.*